Shubhamai/pytorch-mobilenet/README.md

 - [Acknowledgements](#acknowledgements)
 - [Citation](#citation)

-The key takeaways for this papers are -
+The key takeaways for the papers are -

 1. MobileNetv1
    1. Using Depthwise Separable Convolution with Pointwise Convolution instead of standard convolution to substantially decrease the number of parameters making CNN more viable for mobile & embedded devices.
 2. MobileNetv2
    1. It improves on MobileNetv1 by using *linear bottleneck with inverted residuals and depwise seperable convolution* and it's main building block.
 It does sounds very mountful but is simply a combination of many basic ideas.
 [This blog](https://towardsdatascience.com/residual-bottleneck-inverted-residual-linear-bottleneck-mbconv-explained-89d7b7e7c6bc) by Francesco Zuppichini explains all of these terms quite well.
+   2. `Sigmoid` function is not included after the last output layer.

 ## Usage